JnyJny/articles/c/how-i-write-main/article.md

 ## Main functions are unique

-The main() function is the first function in your program that is executed when it begins executing, but it's not the first function executed.
+The main() function is the first function in your program that is called when the program begins running, but it's not the first function executed.
 The first function is [_start()][linker-aliens], which is typically provided by the C runtime library, linked in automatically when your program is compiled.
 The details are highly dependent on the